APL-Huddersfield/SOFA-for-Max/README.md

 ## Acknowledgments

 Thanks to the original authors and creators behind SOFA, Piotr Majdak and Markus Noisternig, and to Thibaut Carpentier for the libsofa C++ API.

+See also the list of [contributors](https://www.sofaconventions.org/mediawiki/index.php/People_behind_SOFA) who participated to SOFA.